ardalis/ardalis-com-gatsby/src/pages/blog/creating-a-bot-for-the-rock-paper-azure-contest.md

 [![image](<> "image")](http://www.rockpaperazure.com/)

-My bot placed 4th out of about 50 in last week’s contest (look for **ardalis**, the same as my [twitter handle](http://twitter.com/ardalis)).
+My bot placed 4th out of about 50 in last week’s contest (look for **ardalis**, the same as my [BlueSky handle](https://bsky.app/profile/ardalis.com).
 I’m hoping to be in the top 3 this week.
 I thought I’d share some tips to help you get started.

 **Countering an Expected Move**